Ikechi Anya: Spain

 Northampton manager Stuart Gray was keen to re-sign Anya on a long-term deal at the end of the season, but on 7 July 2009, he joined Sevilla Atlético, the reserve side of Sevilla, on a two-year contract.

 Anya signed for Celta Vigo in July 2010 after his contract with the Glenn Hoddle Academy expired.
 On 13 July 2011, Anya signed a three-year contract with newly promoted La Liga side Granada.
 He was then loaned out to Cádiz for the season.

 Watford

 Anya was loaned to English side Watford for the 2012–13 season.
 He made his Watford debut as a substitute in the home defeat against Ipswich Town on 21 August 2012.
 He made his first start and scored his first goal for the club in the home defeat to Bradford City in the second round of the League Cup on 28 August 2012.
 Anya scored his first league goal for Watford against Blackpool in a 2–2 draw on 24 November 2012.

 On 22 July 2013, Anya completed a permanent move to Watford, signing a three-year deal.
-He extended his contract following Watford's promotion to the Premier League in 2015, and was contracted to the club until his move to Derby County on transfer deadline day in August 2016.
+He played a part in the promotion winning goal against Leicester, controlling a clearance in his own half and starting a counter attack which led to Troy Deeney’s goal, before extending his contract following Watford's promotion to the Premier League in 2015.
+He was contracted to the club until his move to Derby County on transfer deadline day in August 2016.